 Windows is not just an operating system for business and work, but it’s also great for entertainment of all kinds.
 Want to listen to your favorite music?
 No problem, go ahead.
 If playing video games and watching movies are your guilty pleasure, then, by all means, take your time.
 Now, what happens when you’re unable to play videos via your Windows 10 computer?
 You tried playing videos offline and online, but to no avail, so you’re wondering if the operating system is acting up, or maybe it’s the entire computer.

 Several reasons could be the cause of the issue, and as such, we’re going to talk about some of these fixes in hopes that at least one will change your day for the better.

-The main problem I have seen in most of the cases happens due to installing different codec pack which might create conflicts.
-For example, when you install VLC Code pack or maybe the K-Lite Codec pack, the Codec version may be different resulting in playback issues.
+The main problem I have seen in most of the cases, us that this happens due to installing different codec packs which might create conflicts.
+For example, when you install the VLC Code pack or maybe the K-Lite Codec Pack, the Codec version may be different resulting in playback issues.

 After uninstalling all the Codec packs, reboot the System.
 Then run Windows Media Player troubleshooting packs to make sure the native Codec is intact.
 Use this guide to troubleshoot Windows Media Player issues.
 If you are using Windows Media Player, run the Fix WMP Tool mentioned in that article.